TRAININGS & WORKSHOPS

 This workshop is sponsored by Louisiana Registry of Interpreters for the Deaf, a chapter of the Registry of Interpreters for the Deaf.

-LRID is an Approved RID CMP Sponsor for continuing education activities, New Orleans Sign Language Services and the Deaf Church.
-This Professional Studies (PS) program offers a total of .6 CEUs for Target audience being all level interpreters and ITP students with Little to Some Prior Knowledge of topic content.
+LRID is an Approved RID CMP Sponsor for continuing education activities, New Orleans Sign Language Services.
+This Power, Prejudice, and Oppression (PPO) workshop offers a total of 1.0 CEUs for Target audience being all level interpreters and ITP students with Little to Some Prior Knowledge of topic content.
 CEUs, CMPs and certificates are only provided to those who attend the whole workshop.
 Scholarships are available.
 The workshop atmosphere will promote an environment of mutual respect, non-discrimination and free from bias.
-Special accommodation and interpreter requests must be submitted no later than September 30, 2019.
+Special accommodation and interpreter requests must be submitted no later than November 15, 2023.
 Registration is fully refundable up to 2 days prior to the event.

 Baby Sign Language Classes